 Medigap plans cover costs such as your Medicare Part A deductible and copays and Part B coinsurance and deductibles.
 Some options will cover Part B excess charges and foreign travel emergency coverage.

-Medicare beneficiaries consider Medicare Supplement Plans a favorite because they can see any doctor nationwide, and the plan offers comprehensive coverage.
+Medicare beneficiaries consider Medicare Supplement Plans a favorite because they can see any doctor nationwide, offering comprehensive coverage.